andipeng/Terrorist-Classification/README.md

 # An Integrated Machine Learning Approach to Studying Terrorism

-This project investigates an integrated machine learning ap-proach for classification and analysis of global terrorist activity.
+This project investigates an integrated machine learning approach for classification and analysis of global terrorist activity.

 In this project, I aim to make the following three contributions:
 1) exploration of supervised machine learning approaches as a novel technique in the study of terrorist activity;